erikringsmuth/app-router/bower_components/app-router/README.md

 </html>
 ```

-Changing the URL will find the first `app-route` that matches, load the element, and replace the current view.
+Changing the URL will find the first `app-route` that matches, load the element or template, and replace the current view.

 ## Data Binding
 Path variables and query parameters automatically attach to the element's attributes.